KeyleXiao/ScreenRecord/README.md

 # ScreenRecord

-A simple cross-platform screen recorder and screenshot tool using PySide6.
+A simple cross-platform screen recorder and screenshot tool using Python's built-in Tkinter GUI toolkit.
+The previous PySide6 interface has been replaced for better compatibility.
-The tray icon now uses a built-in system icon to avoid startup errors on platforms that require one.

 ## Features
 - Record screen to MP4 via ffmpeg
 - Optional GIF export with custom FPS
 - Take screenshots using `mss`
-- Edit screenshots before saving with adjustable brush size/color and text font/size
+- Edit screenshots with a simple drawing tool
-- System tray support and screenshot hotkey (Ctrl+Shift+S)
 - Basic settings saved to `config.json`

 ## Usage